xlqian/TTLS/doc/multimodal_in_valhalla.md

 ```

+Example of a exploration, final result is on BSS
 ![Point to Point on BSS](../example_images/double_expansion_one_queue_bss.gif?raw=true "Point to Point on BSS")

+Example of a exploration, final result is on foot
 ![Point to Point on foot](../example_images/double_expansion_one_queue_foot.gif?raw=true "Point to Point on foot")

 * **Isochrone**